The objective of this article is to identify the risks of too much pressure on children.

-Harmful Affects of Too Much Pressure on Children
+Putting Too Much Pressure on Children Can Have Harmful Effects

 Most children learn best when the tasks that they face are attainable.
 Many researchers and educators acknowledge that there is a "teachable moment" when a child possesses the readiness to learn a specific thing.
 When that "teachable moment" is reached (and it may last a year or more), children learn easily and enjoyably and tend to integrate new learning with knowledge that they already have.

 However, when children are "forced" they tend to forget the learning if it is academic, or they fail to integrate it if it social or emotional.
 This inability to learn makes them feel like failures.
 Because they know that such failure is unacceptable to adults who are pressuring them to learn or achieve more, such young children feel they have displeased the adults on whom they are dependent.
 In order to recapture the adults' time and attention, overburdened children may regress in behavior (act younger than they are).
 The child who can't succeed in schoolwork may become the class clown or a bully in an attempt to get attention of any kind, even negative.

 Pediatricians and family physicians also see the effects of extreme pressure on their patients.
 More and more children are presenting with ulcers, headaches, even the migraine kind, colitis, and other conditions that may be a response to psychological stress.
 Ninety percent of all illness is stress related.
 These stresses are now showing up in increasing numbers in our children.